 It's not really enjoyable to make music now... it takes a lot of time, it takes a lot of practice, you need to get really good at an instrument or really good at a piece of production software.
 I think the majority of people don't enjoy the majority of time they spend making music.

 But that's not how making music works, at least not in my experience.
-The idea doesn't really exist in isolation before the process.
+The idea doesn't really exist in isolation before the process, just waiting to be expressed by a series of vague text prompts.
 You find it by playing, by making mistakes, by following something unexpected.

 Suno's ambition goes well beyond smoothing those rough edges.
-Their goal, in Shulman's own words, is not to make existing creators "10% faster".
-It's explicitly to build something for a billion people.
-It is branded more as a paradigm shift than a slightly more robust autotuner or drum machine.
+Their goal, in Shulman's words, is not to make existing creators "10% faster".
+It's to build "meaningful consumption experiences" for a billion people.
+Suno even offers a TikTok-style social feed called Hooks, where users can combine their videos with AI-generated music.
+It's branded more as a paradigm shift and a full ecosystem than a new autotune or drum machine, so I think we should evaluate it as such.

-My goal is definitely not to gatekeep who gets to make music.
-I believe everyone is capable of it, and I've spent a long time thinking about how technology can lower barriers rather than replace people entirely.
-That distinction matters.
-A tool that helps someone with limited motor control play a chord they couldn't otherwise play is categorically different from one that generates a song on their behalf.
+The goal of this essay isn't to gatekeep who gets to make music.
+I think everyone is capable of it, and I've spent a long time thinking about how technology can lower barriers rather than replace people entirely.
+A tool that helps someone with limited motor control play an instrument they couldn't otherwise play is categorically different from one that generates a song on their behalf.
 One empowers the human while the other does the work for them.
 One is assistive technology while the other is generative.

 Ethics

 The training data question is the most straightforward of the objections, and in some ways the hardest to argue around.
-Major generative music models are trained on essentially all music files on the open internet, without the consent or compensation of the artists who made them.
-Suno and Udio were sued by major labels for copyright infringement on exactly these grounds, and have since reached licensing settlements with both companies.
+Major generative music models are trained on open-web music files, without the consent or compensation of the artists who made them.
+This feels wrong on a basic level to me.
+AI companies disagree.

-The defense hinges on the argument that the use is transformative.
-The legal case will play out in court.
-But there's something telling when the justification sounds more like a technicality than a moral principle.
+The defense hinges on the argument that the use is transformative, and follows a similar process to the ones humans use to learn and create.
+The legal case will continue to play out in court and in the court of public opinion.
+But it's telling when the justification sounds less like a moral principle and more like a technicality of laws enacted before these technologies could even be imagined.

-The externalized costs don't stop there.
-Good music-specific energy numbers are still hard to find, but audio generation is generally understood to be more compute-intensive than text and less than video.
-Even with conservative assumptions, the scale matters: Suno alone generates 7 million tracks per day, enough to match Spotify's entire library every two weeks, while U.S. data centers consumed 183 terawatt-hours in 2024 and are projected to grow sharply.
+There are externalized costs beyond the legal and ethical ones.
+Good music-specific energy numbers are still hard to find, but audio generation is generally understood to be between text and video in terms of energy usage.
+Even with conservative assumptions, the scale matters: Suno alone generates 7 million tracks per day, enough to match Spotify's entire library every two weeks.
+That generation has a real energy cost: U.S. data centers consumed 183 terawatt-hours in 2024 and are projected to grow sharply.

 All technology has some environmental cost, but it's worth considering whether the scale of the cost is justified by the benefits.